dalitun/applications/bundle-trusty-mail/README_EN.md

 ![inbox](./img/rainloop.png)

-In this exemple we used the default domain name provided by cloudwatt (`https://ip-floatingip.rev.cloudwatt.com` by replacing your "." by "-" in floatingIP ( example: ip-10-11-12-13.rev.cloudwatt.com )), if you wanna change it : you have to edit `/etc/postfix/main.cf`, `/etc/apache2/sites-available/vhost.conf` and `/var/www/cw/data/_data_/_default_/domains/domain.ini`
+In this exemple we used the default domain name provided by cloudwatt (`https://ip-floatingip.rev.cloudwatt.com` juste you replace the "." by "-" in your floatingIP ( example: ip-10-11-12-13.rev.cloudwatt.com )), if you wannt to change the domain :

+you have to edit `/etc/postfix/main.cf`, `/etc/apache2/sites-available/vhost.conf` and `/var/www/cw/data/_data_/_default_/domains/domain.ini`

 then restart the services postfix,dovecot and apache2: